Backflow Prevention and Cross-Connection Control

 ANNUAL TESTING

 Federal and State laws require water utilities to protect public water systems from contamination or pollution due to cross-connections and backflows into the distribution system.
-To ensure safety of our drinking water supply, Municipal Water System (Muni Water) requires annual testing of backflow prevention devices installed on water service lines.
-Municipal Water System staff sends notices to customers two months prior to when their backflow prevention assemblies are due for testing.
+To ensure safety of our drinking water supply, Muni Water requires annual testing of backflow prevention devices installed on water service lines.
+Muni Water staff sends notices to customers two months prior to when their backflow prevention assemblies are due for testing.
 The notice includes the test due date along with a copy of the test report(s).

-For more information on the customer and backflow tester responsibilities, please refer to the requirements for testing and maintenance of backflow prevention assemblies.
+For more information on the customer and backflow tester responsibilities, please refer to the requirements for testing and maintenance of backflow prevention assemblies (last updated January 2026).

-Only Backflow Prevention Assembly Testers certified with the American Water Works Association (AWWA) and in good standing with Municipal Water System are allowed to test backflow prevention assemblies within Muni Water’s service area.
-Please refer to Municipal Water System’s list of registered backflow preventer testing companies prior to having your backflow tested.
+Only Backflow Prevention Assembly Testers certified with the American Water Works Association (AWWA) and in good standing with Muni Water are allowed to test backflow prevention assemblies within Muni Water’s service area.
+Please email the Backflow Prevention team at Backflow@sanjoseca.gov to request an updated list of registered backflow preventor testing companies before having your backflow tested.

 Brown and green reduced Pressure Principle Backflow Assembly